808hanronald/Prediction-of-Product-Sales/README.md

   - Grocery Stores have the lowest sales

 ![importances](https://github.com/808hanronald/Prediction-of-Product-Sales/assets/140451609/974eaa9f-2e57-4173-a54b-3d6744d8db0a)
-  - What featurse were important in our Random Tree model
+  - What feature were important in our Random Tree model
   - Item_MRP had profound effect on our target